j-ali-nepit/FDTD_RC_Serial/README.md

 # FDTD_RC_Serial
-This is the implemented FDTD code for a RC analysis in serial, COmiled through local machiene.
+This is the implemented FDTD code for a RC analysis in serial, compiled through local machiene.